futufeld/avoidance-benchmarks/steering_behaviours/obstacle_avoidance/README.md

-# Obstacle Avoidance Benchmarking
+# Obstacle Avoidance Benchmarks

 ## Overview

-This program benchmarks the the obstacle avoidance [steering behaviours](http://www.red3d.com/cwr/steer/).
-It does so by randomly-generating interactions between the feeler, which triggers collision avoidance, and a circular obstacle.
-The feeler is modelled as a rectangle.
-Three cases are considered:
+This program benchmarks the obstacle avoidance [steering behaviour](http://www.red3d.com/cwr/steer/).
+It does so by randomly generating interactions between a rectangular feeler, which triggers collision avoidance, and a number of circular obstacles.
+Two interactions are considered:

-- Case One: Obstacle and feeler do not intersect.
+- Case One: No obstacles intersect the feeler.
-- Case Two: Obstacle intersects the feeler but its centre does not lie inside the feeler.
-The boundary of the obstacle intersects either of the longitudinal edges of the feeler at exactly two points.
-- Case Three: Obstacle intersects the feeler and its centre lies inside the feeler.
-It may not intersect either longitudinal edge of the feeler.
+- Case Two: All obstacles intersect the feeler.

-Each case corresponds to a different branch of execution in the feeler-obstacle intersection function.
+The benchmark consists of:

+- Updating the matrices for transforming in and out of feeler's local space.
+- Determining whether each obstacle intersects with the feeler.
+- Identifying the nearest intersecting obstacle.
+- Calculating the steering force required to avoid that obstacle.